netscaler/netscaler-observability-exporter/docs/deploy-coe-with-prometheus.md

   You can create a Grafana dashboard and select the key metrics and the visualization type that is suitable for the data.

-  The following procedure shows adding of the ADC CPU metric to a Grafana panel:
+  The following procedure shows how to add the ADC CPU metric to a Grafana panel:

   1. Specify the Panel Title as *ADC CPU*.
   2. In the Query tab, for the query A, specify the metric as *cpu_use*.